CLion includes several predefined keymaps and lets you customize frequently used shortcuts.

 Predefined keymaps do not cover every possible platform, version, and configuration.
 Some shortcuts can conflict with global system actions and shortcuts for third-party software.
 To fix these conflicts, you can reassign or disable the conflicting shortcut.

-CLion detects the conflicts and notifies you with a popup message:
+CLion detects conflicts with system shortcuts and notifies you with a popup message:

 Click Modify shortcuts to open the Keymap settings dialog where you can make the necessary adjustments:

-Find below a few examples of the known shortcut conflicts for macOS and Ubuntu.
-We also recommend checking that function keys are enabled on your system.
+Here are a few examples of possible system shortcut conflicts with the default keymap in CLion.
+Make sure that function keys are enabled on your system.